Shoulder Flexion Definition

 What is the Range of Motion for Shoulder Flexion and Extension?

-The shoulder flexion range of motion is on average 180 degrees.
+The shoulder flexion range of motion is, on average, 180 degrees.

 And you raise your arms forward, as far as you can move them forward and upward.